OrlaBr/five-app/README.md

 I had a number of small bugs to fix after deployment.
  - Missing metatags in header - added
  - Spelling errors - fixed
+ - Image error - Images in the cards were not adjusting well between desktop and mobile view, so I added a CSS min height and edited text of titles
  - Console log errors:
     - Favicon missing - A favicon is a small, iconic image that represents a website, in the address bar of a web browser.
 Although it seems insignificant, it's a small but important feature that users have come to expect to see.
 It adds an air of authenticity and authority to a website.
 I tried to use favicon generators, but they didn't work well.
 So, I created my own using Photoshop, added it to ux folder, and added links to the head section in my html pages.
 It's good practice to use favicons, and I wanted to add it to my set of web development toolbox. suggested from W3Schools
     - Chrome 'SameSite' cookies error - New Chrome cookie policy.
 Added suggested Javascript code from Google Chrome Labs, but it didn't seem to work.
 I don't feel too bad about this error as it is such a new development, and if Google has this error showing, I think I'm ok for now. document.cookie = 'same-site-cookie=foo; SameSite=Lax'; document.cookie = 'cross-site-cookie=bar; SameSite=None; Secure'